asmyio/infra/bash/README.md

 # Bash Playground

-Where we play and bash linux unto the ground
+Where we play and bash linux commands unto the terminal ground

 - move files from one to another
 - copy files from one to another